JeffAMcGee/www/content/pylab-all-any.md

 Category: Tips
 Date: 2013-01-23

-Ipython's PyLab breaks some uses of any(), all(), and other built-in functions.
+Ipython's PyLab breaks some uses of any(), all(), and possibly other built-in functions.
 Here's a normal IPython shell:

     :::python
     >ipython